Ada-Developers-Academy/daily-curriculum/week23/wednesday/caching-in-rails.md

 <% end %>
 ```

-The optional argument we can give to the `cache` view helper is either a string or
+The optional argument we can give to the `cache` view helper is either a string, hash, or
-array (the cache key), the cache will search for appropriate cache in memory for each unique set of obejcts.
+array (the cache key), the cache will search for appropriate cache in memory for each unique set of objects.
 Since `params[:page]` is changing for each view, if we use that in our cache key, then
 the cache will serve the appropriate static content for the current page.